-There are a number of sexual health clinics in Calderdale.
-They offer free, confidential advice and support on:
+There are a number of sexual health clinics in Calderdale, which offer free, confidential advice and support on:

 - sexual assault.

-If you are worried about your sexual health, or just have some questions, you can talk to your doctor or make an appointment at your local contraception and sexual health clinic.
+Are worried about your sexual health, or just have some questions?
+You can talk to your doctor or make an appointment at your local contraception and sexual health clinic.

 Sexual health clinics

 The Sexual Health Service can be found at:

 - Broad Street Plaza, 51 Northgate, Halifax HX1 1UB.

 - Brighouse Health Centre, Lawson Road, Brighouse HD6 1NY.